asteca/ASteCA/docs/_build/html/_sources/download.txt

 The latest packaged release (zip or tarball) can be downloaded from:

--  `.zip`_
+-  **ASteCA** `.zip`_
--  `.tar.gz`_
+-  **ASteCA** `.tar.gz`_

+After downloading, extract the compressed file wherever you want the code to exist.

-You can alternatively checkout the entire project via `git`_.
-Simply locate yourself in the folder you want the code to be downloaded and run the following command in terminal:
+Alternatively you can checkout the entire project via `git`_.
+Simply locate yourself in the folder you want the code to be downloaded and run the following command in a terminal:

 .. code-block:: bash

     $ git clone https://github.com/Gabriel-p/asteca.git

 This will create a new sub-folder named ``/asteca`` with all the code stored inside.

-No installation is necessary.
+No further installation is necessary with the exception of the requirements listed below.

 Requirements